 The governorship of Cadillac coincided with the cession of the colony to the financier Antoine Crozat.
 Though not governor, Bienville retained considerable influence over the colony’s Indian affairs, especially after Cadillac insulted the Natchez and precipitated an armed conflict.
 The establishment of Fort Rosalie on the Mississippi River was the result of Bienville’s diplomatic efforts with the Natchez.
 In 1717, Crozat abruptly relinquished his fifteen-year monopoly after only five years.
 The monopoly was then transferred to the Company of the West (later the Company of the Indies) led by the financier John Law.
 A year later, Bienville was awarded the Cross of St. Louis and appointed commandant general, effectively making him governor of the colony.

 One of Bienville’s first duties as commandant was to establish a town thirty leagues up the Mississippi River and name it after the Duc d’Orléans.
 In 1718, Bienville chose a site on the east bank of the river where there was a “fine crescent,” though it was not until 1722 that New Orleans became the capital of the colony.
-He received two parcels of land in the vicinity of New Orleans, where he employed some of the first enslaved Africans in Louisiana.
+He received two parcels of land in the vicinity of New Orleans, which were cleared and worked by some of the first enslaved Africans in Louisiana.
 In 1719, when France declared war on Spain, Bienville led a successful assault against the Spanish fort at Pensacola, though it was returned to the Spanish at the conclusion of the War of the Quadruple Alliance in 1722.
 In 1720, Law’s financial system collapsed in France, leaving hundreds of recent European immigrants in deplorable conditions and the future of Louisiana in question.
 A reorganized Company of the Indies attempted to repair the damage left in the wake of Law’s collapse.
 Prior to his recall to France in 1725, Bienville suppressed a Natchez uprising and came under the investigation of the royal commissioner Jacques de la Chaisse for financial improprieties.

 Étienne de Périer replaced Bienville as governor of Louisiana in 1725.
 In the disastrous aftermath of the 1729 Natchez Revolt, however, French officials summoned Bienville back to Louisiana in 1732.
 Bienville immediately set out to repair relations with native groups of the lower Mississippi valley.
 The Choctaw were especially important to Bienville’s scheme to curtail the influence of the Chickasaw and the English in Louisiana.
 He ordered four expeditions against the Chickasaw (1733, 1736, 1740, and 1742), all of which resulted in a combination of military and diplomatic failure.
 Bienville submitted his letter of resignation to the Minister of Marine in 1742.
 A year later, the Marquis Pierre de Rigaud de Vaudreuil de Cavagnial arrived in New Orleans to replace the man who had resided in Louisiana for thirty-six years.
 Bienville spent the rest of his life as a bachelor in Paris, where he died on March 7, 1767.